PatchworkOS 19e446b

 )

-Lookup a dentry for the given name.
-Will NOT traverse mountpoints.
+Lookup a dentry for the given name without traversing mountpoints.

 If the dentry is not found in the dentry cache, the filesystem's lookup function will be called to try to find it.